flub78/multitenant/doc/test_data_generation.md

 For schema with complex relationship it is more tricky, generating fake data for complex data model with a lot of relations and dependencies between them.

     https://medium.com/@palypster/cascading-laravel-factories-b1eb5a214161

+By default the code generator cascades the factories.
+For example when a user role is created by the factory, it also creates a user and a role which are referenced.

+It works well for simple cases, you may consider to change the factory to reuse existing values or to pre fill the test database.
+Note that tests relying on pre filled databases are more complex to manage.
+You need to generate the database and to manage them under configuration to be sure to run the correct tests with their matching database.
+It may be the best option however when there are a lot of data to generate.